 This vegan moo shu comes together quickly once you have separately stir-fried the celery, peppers, five-spiced tofu, mushrooms, and carrots.

-Stir frying each ingredient separately gives an extra richness to the dish, and keeps the dish from getting too wet from cooking all of the different vegetables at once.
+This gives an extra richness to the dish, and keeps the dish from getting too wet from cooking all of the different vegetables at once.

 This method also helps maintain high heat for cooking with a wok on most average home stovetops.

-Vegetable Moo Shu: Recipe Instructions
+Vegetable Moo Shu Recipe Instructions

-Heat your wok over high heat with ½ tablespoon oil, and stir-fry the julienned carrots for 90 seconds, remove and set aside.
+Heat your wok over high heat with ½ tablespoon oil, and stir-fry the julienned carrots for 90 seconds.
+Remove and set aside.

 Be careful not to overcook the vegetables.
 90 seconds is really all you need, or you’ll have a mushy moo shu filling!